logicly-au/pmhc-mds-spec/doc/validation-rules.rst

      * must be blank or contain one or more comma separated site names
      * must be enclosed in double quotes (")
      * each site name must be valid as per :ref:`service-contact-current-validations`
+     * a site cannot be deleted if it is used on at least one service contact

  .. _future-validations: